 Question: I can’t log in.
 What’s wrong?

-Please make sure to use the exact e-mail address you registered with.
-The log-in and forget password is case-sensitive.
-This means if your address is for example Test@provider.com, you also need to log in to Test@provider.com. test@provider.com will not be recognized.
-If you forgot your password, please use the link in .
+You can use both E-Mail and Username to login, but be aware that both the log-in and forget password fields are case-sensitive.
+This means if your E-Mail address is for example configured as Test@provider.com, you also need to log in to Test@provider.com. test@provider.com will not be recognized.
+If you forgot your password, please use the link in chapter 5.6.
+You can also change your E-Mail address to all minor case within the preferences.

 Question: I see users who are not added by me in the Grafana User management.
 Why?